 Data storage on the net certainly isn’t free.
 Every byte of data we want to store for ourselves and for our users is charged to us.
 Every single user who signs in to the app gets a backup of their data stored in a secure Microsoft cloud facility.

 These facilities don’t come cheap.
 Microsoft charge us for the amount of data we store.
-The more users we have, the more of their data we need to store, the more we are charged.
+The more users we have, the more data we need to store, the more we are charged.

-Simply keeping the app running, costs us quite a considerable amount.
+Simply keeping the app running, and keeping our users data safe, costs us quite a considerable amount.

 Finally.
 We want to develop more apps for shift workers and shift managers.
 Our new product, MyShiftTeam is currently being built by our development team.

 MyShiftTeam links scheduling ability and team views to the existing power of MyShiftPlanner.
-Shift managers can schedule rotes for their team, make changes and monitor requests.
-Shift workers can receive their rota directly to their MyShiftPlanner App, request holidays and track their work and overtime.
+Shift managers can schedule shifts for their team, make changes and monitor requests.
+Shift workers can receive their rota directly to their MyShiftPlanner app, request holidays and track their work and overtime.

 Building a new product requires funding.
 Many companies get investors for this.
 We’re doing it ourselves!

 We would love to do it all for free.
-But we have to live.
+But we have to live as well.
 Which is why we have ads and purchases in MyShiftPlanner.